 These programs pause payments for a year at a time, and you can renew twice (for three years total).

 Even so, note that if you have unsubsidized, Direct PLUS or FFEL PLUS loans, interest may continue to accrue while your payments are deferred.
 If that's your situation, try to resume payments as soon as you can.
 The more interest added to your loan balance now, the harder it will be to become debt free later.

 You may have seen offers to refinance student loan debt at a lower interest rate.
 This can be a smart move—but if you have federal loans, think twice before you make it.
 The reason: When you refinance a federal loan, you do so with a private lender but waive protections like income-based repayment options and deferment.

 Private lenders rarely offer these perks, and even when they do, they're not nearly as generous as Uncle Sam.
 For example, they may offer forbearance that suspends your loan payments—but you'll likely keep accruing interest.
 (With federal loans, you don't have to pay interest during the federal forbearance program Opens in new window.)

-These days—particularly during the COVID-19 crisis—it's probably best to keep your federal loans because the government has been willing to waive payments.
+These days, it's probably best to keep your federal loans because the government has been willing to waive payments.

 Consider consolidating and refinancing